"}}]}

 A Functional, Adjustable Hood

-While traditional trench coats are often collar-only, the modern commuter needs a hood.
-It's your instant, hands-free protection from sudden showers.
-The best designs are integrated and adjustable, allowing you to cinch them for full protection without sacrificing your peripheral vision—a key safety feature in busy urban environments.
+The modern commuter needs a hood for instant, hands-free protection.
+The best designs are integrated and adjustable, allowing you to cinch them without sacrificing peripheral vision in busy urban environments.
 The Waterproof Hooded Trench Coat was designed with this essential feature at its core.

 Truly Waterproof Fabric & Sealed Seams

-The fabric must be completely waterproof, not just water-resistant.
-This is typically achieved with a multi-layer material that includes a waterproof membrane.
+Fabric must be completely waterproof, typically achieved with a multi-layer material and a waterproof membrane.
 Critically, look for “sealed” or “taped” seams.
-Every stitch in a garment creates a tiny hole.
-Seam taping is a waterproof seal applied over these seams to prevent any leaks, ensuring the coat's integrity during a storm.
+Seam taping is a seal applied over stitch holes to prevent leaks during a storm.

 Smart Pockets for Secure Storage

-A commuter’s pockets hold their essentials: phone, keys, transit pass.
-Look for deep pockets protected by zippers or storm flaps to keep rain out.
-An internal zippered pocket is a major bonus, offering a completely safe and dry space for your most valuable items.
+Look for deep pockets protected by zippers or storm flaps.
+An internal zippered pocket offers a dry space for valuable items like transit passes and phones.

 A Silhouette Built for Movement & Layering

-The perfect commuter trench should be trim enough to look polished but roomy enough to layer over a blazer or a thick sweater.
-Key features like a back vent allow for a full range of motion when you're rushing to catch a train.
-This versatility makes it a wardrobe staple that easily transitions from the commute to the office, creating a perfect business casual waterproof trench coat ensemble.
+The perfect trench is trim enough for the office but roomy enough to layer over a blazer.
+Features like a back vent allow motion when rushing for a train, creating a perfect business casual waterproof trench coat ensemble.

 Understanding the Tech: Waterproof vs. Water-Resistant